James White (basketball)

-James William White IV (born October 21, 1982) is an American professional basketball player and coach.
+James William White IV (born October 21, 1982) is an American former professional basketball player and current player development coach for the Minnesota Timberwolves.

 White is well known for his athleticism and ability to dunk.
 Since high school, his most famous dunk has been the between-the-legs dunk, with many variations.
 He is also known for his ability to jump from the free throw line and dunk a basketball with both hands.
 'Flight' White was a runner-up in two notable dunk contests: behind future University of Florida and Golden State Warriors power forward David Lee in the 2001 McDonald's High School Slam Dunk Contest, and behind North Carolina's David Noel in the NCAA College Slam Dunk Contest during the 2006 Final Four weekend.

 College career

 White played his freshman year at the University of Florida in the 2001–02 season helping the Gators to a 22–9 record.
 He saw action in all but two games, making a pair of starts and averaged 20.5 minutes of playing time.
 He posted averages of 6.1 points and 2.9 rebounds.

 He transferred to the University of Cincinnati, and after sitting out in the 2002–03 season, he became a starter for the Bearcats in his three years with them, including his senior year when he averaged 16.3 points, 5.1 rebounds, 2 assists, 1.2 steals, and 0.9 blocks.